Sherin1998/Hotel-Reservation-Prediction/README.md

 ## 3️⃣ Dockerizing the Hotel Booking Prediction App

 Docker allows you to package your application along with all dependencies into a single container.
-This ensures consistency across environments and simplifies deployment.
+This ensures consistency across environments and simplifies deployment.This allows to create a container registery and docker image which will be easier in deployment.

 ---

+Future Development and changes : Integrate Comet ML ,Addition of  Jenkins and Kubernetes